95% Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops | Comfort Level: Mid-range

-Day 6: Kirumia River Trail -Birding
+Day 6: The Long Walk of Kirumia River Trail

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops Lodge | Comfort Level: Mid-range